kumuluz/kumuluzee-config/README.md

 `environments/dev/name`).

-Configuration properties are in etcd stored in a dedicated namespace, which is automatically generated from configuration key `kumuluzee.env`.
-Example: `kumuluzee.env: dev` is mapped to namespace `environments.dev.services`.
-Automatic namespace generation can be overwritten with key `kumuluzee.config.etcd.namespace`.
-Example: `kumuluzee.config.etcd.namespace: environments.dev.service`.
+Configuration properties are in etcd stored in a dedicated namespace, which is automatically generated from configuration keys `kumuluzee.env`, `kumuluzee.service-name` and `kumuluzee.version`.
+Example: `kumuluzee.env: dev`, `kumuluzee.service-name: customer-service`, `kumuluzee.version: 1.2.3` is mapped to namespace `environments/dev/services/customer-service/1.2.3/config`.
+If `kumuluzee.env` or `kumuluzee.version` keys are not specified, defaults are used (`dev` and `1.0.0`).
+If `kumuluzee.service-name` is not specified, namespace `environments/<environment>/services/config` is used.
+Automatic namespace generation can be overwritten with key `kumuluzee.config.namespace`.
+Example: `kumuluzee.config.namespace: environments/dev/services/config`.

 Namespace is used as a first part of the key used for etcd key/value store.
 Example: with set `kumuluzee.env: dev`, field `port` from example bellow is in etcd stored in key `/environments/dev/services/test-service/config/port`.